Fight the battle against payments fraud

 Fraudsters are relentless in their schemes to target businesses and exploit their cyber vulnerabilities.
 The best way to prevent fraud is to prepare for it.
 Here’s how.

 In the digital age, a cyberattack is like a natural disaster – a persistent and unpredictable threat.
-Nearly two-thirds of U.S. organizations were targets of payments fraud in 2022, according to the 2023 Association for Financial Professionals (AFP) Payments Fraud Survey Report.
+In 2023, 80% of U.S. organizations were targets of payments fraud, according to the 2024 Association for Financial Professionals Payments Fraud and Control Survey Report.

-Targeting is down from 71% in 2021 and its peak in 2018, when 82% of surveyed businesses said they were victimized by some form of payments fraud.
-Increased diligence and preventative measures are having some success.
-But complacency is not an option for treasury and finance professionals if they want to stay ahead of fraudsters to mitigate business interruptions and financial losses.
+After payments fraud numbers were down for three straight years, incidents spiked again in 2023, with 80% of organizations reporting that they were victims of payments fraud, up from 65% in 2022.
+Increased diligence and preventative measures are essential if treasury and finance professionals want to stay ahead of fraudsters to mitigate business interruptions and financial losses.

 What’s the best way to prevent getting scammed by payments fraud?